kirillzhosul/django-stripe/README.md

 - Nginx on the server side as the proxy server.
 - Ubuntu as the server OS.

+# CI / CD.

+- CD: Project have deploy workflow, that will automatically deploy all changes pushed to the `main` branch.
+- CI: Project have tests workflow, that will run Django tests / Test Docker when you are merging branch into `main` branch For now there is no special tests written for this project, so tests just not so useful.

 ## References.

 - [Deployed version](https://kirillzhosul.site/tests/stripe)
 - [Stripe](https://stripe.com)